Karol-Puchala/Karol-Puchala/README.md

 - 👋 Hi, I’m @Murcielago95
-- 👀 I’m interested in bioinformatic, data sciences, python, R, C# and genetic.
+- 👀 I’m interested in bioinformatic, data sciences, python, C# and genetic.
 - 📫 How to reach me by mail: karol.puchala2@gmail.com

 <!---